mmaulwurff/weapons-menu/README.md

    Be sure you adjust menu position, font and text scale in Options to fit your screen and weapon set size.
 Options take effect after menu is reopened.

-## Weapon Menu supports the following weapons out of the box:
+## Weapon Menu supports the following weapons out of the box

 1. Original Doom 2 weapons
 1. [PerK's Smoother Weapon Animations Enhanced](https://forum.zdoom.org/viewtopic.php?f=43&t=32628)